-After releasing a minimally cut-down Lite version earlier this year, Fitbit has now unveiled the full follow-up to the popular Versa.
+After releasing a minimally cut-down Lite version earlier this year, Fitbit unveiled the full follow-up to the popular Versa.
 Although the Versa 2 doesn’t exactly reinvent the wheel, it boasts an improved screen and a microphone for Amazon's Alexa voice assistant on your wrist.

 Design tweaks and software upgrades are the main order of business here, and the Versa 2 isn’t likely to tempt too many existing Versa owners into an upgrade, but it might just lure a few new people over from the good ship Apple.
 And it's a great upgrade from older Fitbits or a starter activity tracker for people just entering the market.

 The Versa 2 costs exactly the same as the original model: £199 / $199 for the standard version, with a Special Edition setting you back £219 / $229.

 That extra £20 / $30 gets you a second wristband - the Special Editions come with one silicone and one woven - along with a 90-day free trial of the new Fitbit Premium subscription service.

 Perhaps most importantly, the Versa 2 is half the price of the £399/$399 Apple Watch Series 5 and is cheaper than most other top smartwatches too - making it an ideal entry point for anyone graduating from a regular fitness tracker.

 However, Apple has now reduced the price of its very able Series 3 Watch to £199/$199, the same price as the Versa 2.
 We still prefer the Fitbit as the best health and fitness tracker, though - for better measurements, insights and battery life.
 For more details, read our Fitbit vs Apple Watch comparison.